Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/DEVLOG-Michelle.md

 ### 2025-06-07 - Brief description
 (No school).
 Wrote two methods to easily demonstrate special4 and special5.
 Created buttons on the screen for the demos.
 (30 minutes)

+I believe this document accurately reflects the contributions of my teamate -- QIYUJIN ZHANG